What is the Democratic Consent Mechanism?

 Prime Minister Boris Johnson and Taoiseach Leo Varadkar meeting in October 2019

-• The Windsor Framework was agreed between the EU and UK following the UK’s vote to leave the EU.
+• The Protocol (renamed the Windsor Framework in March 2023) was agreed between the EU and UK following the UK’s vote to leave the EU.
 Its objectives are “to address the unique circumstances on the island of Ireland, to maintain the necessary conditions for continued North-South cooperation, to avoid a hard border and to protect the 1998 Agreement in all its dimensions.”

 • To achieve these objectives, Articles 5 to 10 of the Windsor Framework contain provisions on customs, movement of goods, EU single market regulations, VAT and excise, the single electricity market, and state aid.
 Essentially this means Northern Ireland continues to align with many EU rules and maintains access to the EU single market for goods (unlike the rest of the UK).
 This removes the need for checks and controls on the island of Ireland.